ERP of the year in the process manufacturing industry – Yaveon 365. Uncover the story behind the ERP champion!

 What is production planning and control?

 Production planning and control are key components of operational production management.
-Planning defines what will be produced, when, and how.
-Control ensures execution – it monitors processes and adjusts them flexibly as needed.
+While planning defines what, when, and how production should take place, control ensures smooth execution – monitoring progress and flexibly adapting processes as needed.

-The shared objective: to organize production processes efficiently, make the best use of resources – and keep quality, deadlines, and costs under control at all times.
+Their shared goal: to organize production processes efficiently, make the best possible use of resources – and keep quality, deadlines, and costs firmly under control.

 In this article: